xanderEadie/green-thumb/README.md

   - POSTGRES_DB="users_db"
   - SESSION_SECRET="super duper secret!"
 - Start the Docker engine and run docker compose up to start the application.
 The application will be accessible via http://localhost:3000
-- To close the program, run docker compose down
+- To close the program, run docker compose down -v

 How to run the tests
 - The tests should run automatically each time the application is launched.